 Insurances and other benefits

-Supplementary cardholders with the card are free, while the card also includes domestic and international travel insurance for you and your family, including coverage for medical expenses, cancellation and baggage/money/documents.
+Supplementary cardholders with the card are free, while the card also includes domestic and international travel insurance for you and your family, including coverage for medical expenses, cancellation and baggage/money/documents, plus a Smartphone Screen Insurance.
 You’ll need to check the terms of the insurance to make sure this will cover your own needs.

 Summing up – American Express Airpoints Platinum